stalker474/GDDMarkdownTemplate/5_Mechanics.md

 4. Supercharge
 Adds a random mod on the item, requires one mod slot.

-## Objects

-Objects are either hardcoded or randomly generated.
-Wearables such as armors and weapons are craftable.
-Weapons are made out of a base + mods.
-Allowing for the same weapon type to have different abilities.

 ### Tek / Object Augmentation - Skills / Effects